raghavmallampalli/Ubuntu_setup_scripts/README.md

 # Ubuntu_setup_scripts
 These are the scripts I use to set up my Ubuntu.
+They install tools for Web development, robotics and scientific computing and work with Ubuntu 18.04, 20.04 and WSL2 Ubuntu.
 Some portions are untested.
 These scripts are largely inspired by https://github.com/rsnk96/Ubuntu-Setup-Scripts.
 Some of the code is taken directly from there.
 Check out if you have interest in AI/ML.

 For a list of useful commands and tips, check out [help](Help.md)